Kardashev's Conundrum: Statistical Falsification of Exponential Energy Growth, the Non-Observation of Type II Technosignatures, and the Kardashev-Sagan-Nakamoto Resolution: Conclusions

 \section{Conclusions}

-We have tested the standard Kardashev one-percent exponential model against six decades of global energy production data and found it statistically untenable.
-The posterior growth rate from MCMC inference is $r = 2.01\% \pm 0.03\%\, \mathrm{yr}^{-1}$ (95\% credible interval $[1.94\%, 2.08\%]$), placing the Kardashev one-percent value well outside the credible interval.
-The year-over-year energy differences exhibit significant non-Gaussian, path-dependent structure (Shapiro--Wilk $W = 0.925$, $p = 0.0014$), with negative skewness attributable to identifiable crisis events (2008, 2020), incompatible with the independent-increment multiplicative structure with positive drift required by Kardashev's $(1+x)^t$ geometric series.
+We have tested the standard Kardashev one-percent exponential model against six decades of global energy-production data and found it statistically untenable.
+The posterior growth rate from MCMC inference is $r=2.01\%\pm0.03\%~\mathrm{yr^{-1}}$ (95\% credible interval $[1.94\%, 2.08\%]$), placing the Kardashev one-percent value well outside the credible interval.
+The year-over-year energy differences exhibit significant non-Gaussian, path-dependent structure (Shapiro--Wilk $W=0.925$, $p=0.0014$), with negative skewness attributable to identifiable crisis events (2008, 2020), incompatible with the independent-increment multiplicative structure with positive drift required by Kardashev's $(1+x)^t$ geometric series.

-A linear OLS model fits the data excellently ($R^2 = 0.987$) and is marginally preferred over the free-parameter exponential model by the Widely Applicable Information Criterion ($\Delta\mathrm{WAIC} = 5.5$).
-However, extrapolation of the linear model to the Kardashev Type~II threshold yields a civilisational transition timescale of $\sim 1.2 \times 10^5$ Hubble times --- a physical reductio ad absurdum we term \textit{Kardashev's Conundrum}.
+A linear OLS model fits the data excellently ($R^2=0.987$); it and the free-parameter exponential model are statistically indistinguishable by the Widely Applicable Information Criterion ($\Delta\mathrm{WAIC}=5.5$, with $\mathrm{SE}(\Delta\mathrm{WAIC})\approx18$).
+However, extrapolation of the linear model to the Kardashev Type~II threshold yields a civilisational transition timescale of $\sim1.2\times10^{5}$ Hubble times --- a physical \emph{reductio ad absurdum} we term Kardashev's Conundrum.
 Long before this date, the Sun will have exhausted its hydrogen fuel, expanded into a red giant, and likely engulfed or scorched the Earth.
 No functional form fitted to energy production alone can simultaneously satisfy statistical adequacy and physical coherence, because the Kardashev state variable is dimensionally incomplete as a measure of civilisational advancement.

+The Conundrum has a direct observational consequence for SETI.
+Because the energy-scaling Type~II threshold is unreachable on any physically coherent timescale, Type~II energy-harvesting technosignatures --- Dyson spheres in particular --- are unlikely to arise on physically realistic energy trajectories, offering a candidate explanation for their continued non-detection.
+This provides a physical, data-driven explanation for the null results of existing Dyson-sphere surveys \citep{Carrigan2009,Wright2014,Suazo2024}, and constitutes an entry in the ``logistic'' category of Fermi-paradox solutions \citep{Cirkovic2018} that converges with the independent waste-heat \citep{BalbiLingam2025} and luminosity-limit \citep{HaqqMisra2025b} constraints on sustained technological growth.
+The KSN reframing preserves the Type~II concept by relocating it to the Landauer-limit regime, so that the milestone survives on a dimensionally complete state variable even though its energy-scaling realisation does not.